NAFASI ON CENTRE ARTIST RESIDENCY

 Project Design Brief:

 Nafasi on Centre is seeking an artist or artist team to design and install an exterior mural at 2145 Centre Avenue also known as Nafasi on Centre.
 Nafasi is a community Development Initiative of the Hill Community Development Corporation aimed to drive economic development through Arts and Culture.
-Nafasi hosts a 2 year Artist Residency program aimed at supporting creatives on the path to a financially sustainable creative practice.
+Nafasi hosts a 2 year Artist Residency Program aimed at supporting creatives on the path to a financially sustainable creative practice.
 The name Nafasi translates to “Space” and “Opportunity” in Swahili and is meant to be a gathering place for the community to engage in creative activity.
-As New Granada Square continues to develop being the enclave for existing Hill District artists to thrive, Nafasi provides affordable housing and professional creative development.
-Neighbored by New Granada Apartments one block away, artists who live within these few blocks will be only footsteps away from the living and creative support necessary to root and grow in any creative practice.
+As the adjacent New Granada Square is evolving into a regional enclave for Black Arts and Culture to thrive, Nafasi provides deeply affordable housing and professional creative development.

-The desired theme of the mural is to honor the cultural legacy of the Hill District from past generations while connecting and uplifting contemporary cultural leaders and legacy makers.
-The Hill District is known for its rich black cultural legacy through sports, arts and culture and commerce and was also then home to other ethnic groups through its early years .
+The desired theme of the mural is to honor the cultural legacy of the Hill District from past generations while connecting and uplifting contemporary conditions, cultural leaders and legacy makers.
+The Hill District is known for its rich Black cultural legacy through sports, arts, culture and commerce and was also home to other diverse ethnic groups through early years.
 The Hill District was the home of entrepreneurs, cultural leaders, political leaders, and musical titans.

 The total budget for this project is: $15K